qwc-services/qwc-services.github.io/src/topics/Editing.md

 - The relation table needs to be added as a (geometryless) table to the QGIS Project.
 You also need to set appropriate permissions for the relation table dataset in the QWC admin backend.

+### Expressions

+The QWC2 editing components will honour QGIS expressions configured in the field configuration of the QGIS layer properties, in particular "Default value" and "Control Visibility by Expression" will be honoured.

+*Notes*:

+- Currently only a limited number of verbs are implemented, see the [expression grammar](https://github.com/qgis/qwc2/blob/master/utils/expr_grammar/grammar.ne).
+Pull requests for additional verbs are welcome!
+- Make sure Data permissions exist for any datasets which are referenced in the expressions.
+- The QWC2 expression parser requires a space between brackets and keywords, i.e. `attribute('foo')is null` is invalid, whereas `attribute('foo') is null` is valid.
+- If the parser fails to parse an expression, an error message will be logged in the browser console.

 ### Special form widgets

 In manually created Qt-Designer Ui forms, there are a number of special widgets you can use: